marshmallowyoshi/Tectonic-Model/README.md

 Python files contain code used for data analysis and visualisation.

-All functioned required for tectonic modelling are contained within algorithm.py
+All functions required for tectonic modelling are contained within algorithm.py